mailsac/mailsac-examples/about/privacy_policy.rst

 -----
 This site provides public email service.
 Email inboxes that are not purchased (aka private) are public and have no privacy.
 Consider this warning carefully when you opt to receive email on this website and give out addresses that will have mail delivered to this website.
-Email is publically viewable content unless otherwise explicitly indicated.
+Email is publicly viewable content unless otherwise explicitly indicated.

 Information Collection, Use, and Sharing
 ----------------------------------------